techfolios/techfolios.github.io/docs/user-guide/customize-theme.md

 ## Modify headline font

-Finally, I rather liked the Rubik font from the pre-built theme, so I'll copy over the definition and use of that font into my skyblue theme.
-Here's the final theme definition file:
+Next, I rather liked the Rubik font from the pre-built theme, so I'll copy over the definition and use of that font into my skyblue theme.
+Here's the updated theme definition file:

 ```css
 /* Skyblue Theme: modifies the default theme to use blue in various places. */